-It’s more expensive to build a CRM from scratch than to use a ready-made product for a few months.
+It’s more expensive to build a CRM than to simply use a ready-made product for a few months.
 The good news is, you might not even need to spend a lot on the development of your own product.

 This sort of investment is long-term.
 The return will be huge if your custom CRM app is: